abgox/PSCompletions/README.md

     -   You can show it by running `psc config language`
     -   You can change it by running `psc config language zh-CN`
 -   `Completion language`: The language set for the specified completion.
-    -   e.g. `psc completion git language en-US`
+    -   e.g. `psc completion git language en-US`.
 -   `Available language`: In the completion `config.json` file, there is a `language` attribute whose value is a list of available languages.

 #### Determine language